OpenShift

 - 'use'

-Helm Chart values
+Helm Chart Values

-The jobs that Capsule uses can be runned with the restricted-v2 SCC.
-For this, the securityContext and podSecurityContexts of the job must be disabled.
-For Capsule it self, we leave it to enabled.
-This is because capsule runs as nonroot-v2, which is still a very secure SCC.
-Also, always add the pullPolicy: Always on a multitenant cluster, to make sure you are working with the correct images you intended to.
-The following chart values can be used:
+The jobs that Capsule uses can be run with the restricted-v2 SCC, so their securityContext and podSecurityContext must be disabled.
+For Capsule itself, they are left enabled because Capsule runs as nonroot-v2, which is still a very secure SCC.
+Always set pullPolicy: Always on a multi-tenant cluster to ensure the intended images are used.

 podSecurityContext: